suneall01/laravel-excel-docs/4.x/exports/columns.md

 ### Custom type

+Types refer to the internal type that Excel uses to determine which kind of value is inside a cell like strings, numbers, ...
-By using the `type()` setter, you can set any PhpSpreadsheet DataType to the specific column cells.
+By using the `type()` setter, you can set any PhpSpreadsheet `DataType` to the specific column cells.
+It's advised to use the dedicated Column classes like `Text` and `Number`, however, it can be useful when you want to programmatically set the data type.

 ```php
 use PhpOffice\PhpSpreadsheet\Cell\DataType;